tcort/markdown-link-check/README.md

 Alternatively, if you wish to target a specific release, images are tagged with semantic versions (i.e. `3`, `3.8`, `3.8.3`)

-## Run in a GitHub action

-Please head on to [github-action-markdown-link-check](https://github.com/gaurav-nelson/github-action-markdown-link-check).

 ## Run as a pre-commit hook

 To run as a [pre-commit hook](https://pre-commit.com):